codepath/android-custom-view-demos/README.md

 # CustomViewsDemo

+This app is a part of the course and is of Week 3 This app helps the user to learn different types of views that are custom made.

 Android demo demonstrates how to use custom views and do basic drawing with two different demos:

  * Shape Demo - Displays custom control for selecting a shape